ic3-software/ic3-demo-plugin-theme/README.md

 ## icCube Dashboards Plugin (Javascript/Typescript)

-A working example of an icCube Dashboard plugin creating a custom theme only.
+A working example of an icCube Dashboards plugin creating a custom theme only.

 ### Webpack Module Federation